ECCO-Summer-School/ESS25-Team_SHEBA/README.md

 ### Collaborators

 List all participants on the project.
-Here is a good space to share your personal goals for the hackweek and things you can help with.

 | Name | Personal goals | Can help with | Role |
 | ------------- | ------------- | ------------- | ------------- |